Meet Our Team

 When not teaching or with her family, Tricia can be found working at various summer camps as an inclusion specialist.
 She has a BS in Therapeutic Recreation from Lehman College, a MS in Education from Fordham University and is currently completing her MS in Special Education from Manhattanville College.
-She lives in Ossining with her husband Ernie, children Maddy, Kylie and Danny, and their autism service dog, Shade.
+She lives in Ossining with her husband Ernie, children Maddy, Kylie and Danny, and their dog, Ranger.
 She believes very deeply in something that Mother Teresa once said: “In this life we cannot always do great things, but we can do small things with great love.”

 Julia is an experienced Finance Director and Compliance Officer at a health care focused investment banking firm in New York City, where she has been since 1999.
 She is responsible for all compliance with local, state and federal regulatory bodies as well as all aspects of accounting.
 Julia earned the equivalent of an M.B.A. with focus on Finance and Marketing at the European Business School, Oestrich-Winkel.
 In addition, Julia completed advanced business studies at the University of California, Berkeley, Universidad de Navarra (Spain), and New York University.
 Julia is bilingual in English and German and is an avid traveler.
 Over the past 20 years she has been a passionate volunteer for Special Olympics, Coalition for the Homeless, New York Cares, BOS Foundation and Guiding Eyes for the Blind.
 Julia believes that the powerful bond found between canines and humans has unmatched potential in changing lives profoundly.

-Dr. Jody Sandler, Board of Directors, President & Chief Executive Officer
+Co-Founder, President & Chief Executive Officer

-After twenty-five years with Guiding Eyes, Jody founded BluePath Service Dogs, Inc., which focuses on providing service dogs to children with autism.
+After twenty-five years with Guiding Eyes, Jody co-founded BluePath Service Dogs, Inc., which focuses on providing service dogs to children with autism.
 Jody has co-authored numerous papers with researchers and clinicians at Cornell University, as well as with researchers at the San Diego Zoo’s Institution for Conservation Research.
 He has lectured at conferences at Cornell University, Virginia Maryland Veterinary College, and local veterinary medical association chapters.
 In 2013, Jody’s veterinary department was awarded the Virginia Maryland Regional College of Veterinary Medicine’s Booker Willoughby Service Award.
 In 2016, Jody was recognized as the Bustad Companion Animal Veterinarian of the Year by the American Veterinary Medical Association.

-During his career, Jody has served as a mentor for over 50 veterinary students from 11 different veterinary medical colleges in the US, and has been coaching youth soccer and baseball for the past 10 years.
+Jody has served as a mentor for over 50 veterinary students from 11 different veterinary medical colleges in the US, and has been coaching youth soccer and baseball for the past 10 years.
 He lives in Hopewell Junction, NY, with Caroline, their four children, three dogs and four cats.

-Caroline McCabe-Sandler, Vice President of Training Programs
+Co-Founder, Vice President of Training Programs

 Caroline was the founding director of an autism service dog program that placed 90 dogs with families since 2008.
 She began her career as a guide dog instructor and was certified as a master trainer in 2002.
 She then served as a training supervisor, providing leadership and guidance to junior staff and apprentice instructors.

 In 1999, Caroline placed a guide dog named Salty, who navigated his way out of Tower One on September 11, 2001, saving his handler’s life.
 Caroline has presented at professional conferences and industry events throughout the country.
 She has also been invited to lecture about the impact of autism service dogs at Yale University, Cornell University, University of Pennsylvania, and Rochester Institute of Technology.
 She has a BA in English from Clark University.
 Caroline lives in Hopewell Junction with her husband, Jody, their four children, three dogs and four cats.

-Michelle Brier, Vice President of Marketing & Development
+Director of Marketing & Development